ClaretJeanLoup/ArDu/README.md

-## Gene Copy Number Estimates, Word of Caution and best practises
+## Gene Copy Number Estimates, word of caution and best practises

 ArDu uses information from BAM alignment files to estimate a target loci copy number.
 The target's depth of coverage is normalised by a user-provided reference loci.
 Depending on the reference used, this normalised depth can be directly used a a copy number proxy (Claret et al. 2023).
 The choice of reference used for normalisation is critical to the quality of the copy number estimate.
 A wide range of genomic intervals can be used as reference, from whole chromosomes to a single housekeeping gene.
 However, we have seen an improvement in estimation precision by using exonic sequences of a housekeeping gene.
 WIP: An upcoming version will allow a less crude normalisation method through the use of targeted interval normalisation.